* State needs to answer questions on pipeline-Senators

 This is the latest in a series of critiques that various lawmakers have lobbed at State as the department considers whether to greenlight the Keystone project, which is expected transport 510,000 barrels per day of crude from Alberta to the U.S. Gulf coast.
 [ID:nN06111247]

 Clinton angered some lawmakers and environmental groups this month when she said her department was “inclined” to approve the pipeline because of energy security issues.

 A senior State Department official told Reuters this week that no final decision had been made and that input from the Environmental Protection Agency and other federal agencies would be fully weighed.
 [ID:nN27272674]

-Critics of the pipeline say it will boost U.S. dependence on a dirty fossil fuel instead of moving toward renewable energy sources.
+Critics of the pipeline say it threatens the environment and will boost U.S. dependence on a dirty fossil fuel instead of moving toward renewable energy sources.
 Canada’s oil sands, the largest source of crude outside the Middle East, use open pit mines and processing plants that emit carbon dioxide.

 Crude produced from oil sands emits more carbon over its life cycle than other oil burned in the United States, but experts disagree on how much more.